zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 plausibility.[^kahn] And five categories in a 2018 paper: accuracy, completeness, consistency, credibility, and timeliness.[^feder] The latter paper also describes a straightforward list of "Approaches for quality appraisal:"

-- data validation with data rules
+- Data validation with data rules
-- verification of abstraction with statistical measures
+- Verification of abstraction with statistical measures
-- data comparisons with manual chart review
+- Data comparisons with manual chart review
-- management of missing data using statistical methods
+- Management of missing data using statistical methods
-- data triangulation between multiple EHR databases
+- Data triangulation between multiple EHR databases

 [^feder]: Feder SL.
 Data Quality in Electronic Health Records Research: Quality Domains and Assessment Methods. *West J Nurs Res.* 2018;40(5):753--766.
 [PMID: 28322657](https://pubmed.ncbi.nlm.nih.gov/28322657/)